DREMC congratulates the 2022 writing contest winners

 “TVPPA is honored to be involved in the selection process to identify the scholarship recipients within DREMC’s service territory,” Executive VP, Member Services and Strategic Relations Danette Scudder said.
 “The future is indeed bright in Tennessee with these student scholars as advocates and ambassadors for cooperative values.
 We look forward to seeing all of the great things they will accomplish.”

 Contest submissions were judged by Tennessee Valley Public Power Association (TVPPA) staff members.
 TVPPA, based in Chattanooga, TN, is a nonprofit, regional service organization representing the interests of electric utilities operating within the Tennessee Valley Authority service area.

-“We appreciate TVPPA’s assistance in selecting this year’s winners,” adds Spence,” and we appreciate the schools in our service area for allowing DREMC to offer this writing contest to their students.”
+“We appreciate TVPPA’s assistance again this year in selecting the contest winners,” adds Spence,” and we appreciate the schools in our service area for supporting the efforts to offer this writing contest to their students.”